 The configuration examples in this document assume you are using Develocity Maven extension 1.21 or later.
 For older versions, please refer to the (Legacy) Gradle Enterprise Maven Extension User Manual.

-In order to use build scans and build caching, you must apply the Develocity Maven extension to your Maven project.
+In order to use Build Scans and build caching, you must apply the Develocity Maven extension to your Maven project.

 Automated setup